yuhui1038/Muse/README.md

 ## News and Updates

-* **2026.01.11 🔥**: We are excited to announce that all datasets and models are now fully open-sourced! 🎶 The complete training dataset (116k songs), pretrained model weights, training and evaluation code, and data pipeline are publicly available on Hugging Face.
+* **2026.01.11 🔥**: We are excited to announce that all datasets and models are now fully open-sourced! 🎶 The complete training dataset (116k songs), pretrained model weights, training and evaluation code, and data pipeline are publicly available.

 ## Installation